bbhorne/love-online/index.md

 (description of the zine)

-#### who are we?
-(pls keep these descriptions to a short line - I think they should take up as little space as possible)

-Yuan

-Gabriela

-Maggie

 #### who are you?

-You live in Montreal.
-You're a writer, a thinker, and activist, an artist, a creator, or something else entirely.
-You're part of a marginalized group.
-You may be BIPOC.
-You may be asexual, aromantic, allosexual, queer, LGBTQIA+, intersex, trans, agender, poly...
-You may be 86 years old, or 14.
+you live in Montreal. you're a writer, a thinker, and activist, an artist, a creator, or something else entirely. you're part of a marginalized group. you may be BIPOC. you may be asexual, aromantic, allosexual, queer, LGBTQIA+, intersex, trans, agender, poly...  you may be 86 years old, or 14.
 But, you definitely hold intersectional feminist and anti-oppressive views.

 #### application process

-first, you submit a proposal to us (due by 23:59 EST on January 4th, 2019) (you don't need to have a finished product to show us at this time)
+first, you submit a proposal to us, including a rough draft of your project. (due by 23:59 EST on January 25th, 2019) (you don't need to have a finished product to show us at this time)

 then, we let you know if we like your proposal!

-next, you create your thing and send us a draft/WIP by 23:59 EST on January 25th
+next, you create your thing and send us a second draft/WIP by 23:59 EST on February 15th

-finally, you submit your thing to us by 23:59 EST on February 1st, and we exchange payment!
+finally, you submit your completed thing to us by 23:59 EST on March 1st, and we exchange payment!

 #### what we're looking for

 original works - nothing you've published previously elsewhere

-short - maximum 1500 words (i made this up it might be ridiculous)
+something that can fit in a zine. if you want to submit an audio submission, please send us a link to the submission, as well as an accompanying image to include in the zine with the link. if you want to submit work in some other medium, tell us how you want your work included in the zine.

+short - maximum 1000 words, or 3 pages.

+artwork must be high-resolution. accepted file formats are .psd, .png, and .ai.

 #### submission process